Don’t Just Work Hard, Work Smart Too!

 And I’ll admit it is true, as we can’t escape our self-created society.
 But in riches, and in wealth we will still suffer in other ways.

-“You’re lazy, you don’t want to work like everybody else, you have terrible work ethic.
-Quitter…”
+“You’re lazy, you don’t want to work like everybody else.
+You have terrible work ethic, you Quitter!”

-This is what sacrifice is all about.
-And it doesn’t mean there is a lack of work ethic solely on the fact that an individual is not holding onto a “real job”, let alone has nothing to show for themselves.
+This is what sacrifice is all about, and it doesn’t mean there is a lack of work ethic solely on the fact that an individual is not holding onto a “real job”, let alone has nothing to show for themselves.

-You can call someone lazy for choosing not to work the typical 40-hour, 9 to-5 lifestyle, Go ahead.
-But chances are, that a person who is projecting this laziness to another person who is seeking alternative paths, is usually well immersed within the typical 40-hour grind themselves.
+Go ahead, it’s easy to call someone lazy for opting out of the typical 40-hour, 9 to-5 lifestyle.
+But chances are, that a person who is projecting this laziness to another person who is seeking alternative paths, is usually well immersed within that typical 40-hour grind themselves.

-I could very simply project the MY OWN life’s importance onto yours and find lack there:
+I could very simply project the MY OWN life importance onto yours and find lack there:

 Perspective is a funny thing.

 People fail to see it, and they fail to see it often.
-Or maybe they do, but just don’t give a damn– Both equally viable concepts.
+Or maybe they do, and just don’t give a damn; Both equally viable concepts.

-Regardless, it is a pretty childish game that we play here.
-And realistically, I would never question anyones work ethic, or argue with anyones life choices/circumstances under these ridiculous circumstances.
+Regardless, it’s a petty, and childish game that we can play here.
+And realistically, I would never question anyone’s work ethic, or argue with anyone’s life choices/circumstances under these ridiculous circumstances.